-Nutria Management Services
+Nutria Control Services

 Also called copyu, nutria are native to South America.
 Brought to the United States in the 1930s for their valuable fur, the animals were introduced to the wild and are an invasive species.
 They now inhabit areas of the Pacific Northwest, the Gulf Coast, and the Atlantic states.
 Notorious for repopulating quickly, nutria are found in new habitats with regularity and cause damage to various crops, vegetation, and wetlands across the country.